All Questions About PPL Training Costs

 Yes!
 You don't have to worry about that here either.

-Depending on how many extra lessons you need (on average 15% to 20% above the minimum of 45 hours), you can order one or more extra lesson packages of six lessons.
+Depending on how many extra lessons you need (average 15% to 20% above the minimum 45 hours), you purchase one or more lessons.
 See the previous question for the package prices.

-Some lessons include one landing.
-Extra landings will be invoiced separately after the lesson.
+Single lessons include one landing.
+Additional landings are invoiced separately after the lesson.
 We charge the same rates as the landing fees of the airport.

-*Lessons on the Virus are only needed for navigation flights.
-These are the last to be covered in your training, and you need at least 8 hours of them during your training.
+*Lessons on a combustion model aircraft are only needed for navigation flights.
+These come last in your training.

 If you make more than 155 landings, we will invoice these on a post-calculation basis.
 We charge the same rates as the landing fees of the airport.
-During a regular lesson, you usually make 1 or 2 landings.
-If you do circuit training (learning to land), you usually end up with 5 to 6 landings per lesson.
+During a regular lesson you usually make 1 or 2 landings.
+If you do circuit training (learning to land) you usually end up with 5 or 6 landings per lesson.

 Landing at other airports

 Each airport has different landing fees.
-We will incur by far the most costs at Teuge, but for your navigation flights, of course, also visit other airports.
-When comparing flight schools, and the landing fees are not included in the price, make sure to check what those extra costs entail.
+We will by far incur the most costs at Teuge, but for your navigation flights you will of course also come to other airports.
+If you are comparing flight schools and landing fees are not included in the price, then also check carefully what those additional costs entail.

 Flight time (also known as 'airtime') is the time that an aircraft actually spends in the air.